DigitalPasts/DigitalPasts.github.io/docs/projects.md

 ### Word-Sense Induction for Low-Resource Semitic Languages

 Contextual understanding in the humanities is its bread and butter - and NLP applications using word-embedding for contextualization is a revolutionizing method of doing just that.
-It provides the ability for an emic understanding of a text at hand, in the context of its own language, often forcing us to confront the biases with which we read the text before.
+It provides the ability for an emic understanding of a text at
+, in the context of its own language, often forcing us to confront the biases with which we read the text before.
 When attempting to apply such models to Akkadian and biblical Hebrew, however, they offer particular challenges: these models work best with large datasets, but Akkadian and biblical Hebrew are low-resource languages.
 We developed a word-sense induction model that can provide productive, contextual results for these two languages.

 Collaborators: Dr
 <a href="https://scholar.google.co.il/citations?user=sdfKs_sAAAAJ&hl=en" target="_blank">Amos Azaria</a> (Ariel University, Department of Computer Science).